hopeless-vov/funda/README.md

 # 5. Nuxt.js
 Such sites must work with the SSR in order for users to see our ads.

+# 6. Optimization of pictures and all other media content

+# 7. SEO optimization

 ## Project setup
 ```
 npm install